GluuFederation/docs-casa-prod/docs/source/user-guide.md

 ### 2FA best practices

-The context of an authentication attempt can determine which type of credental is most convenient to use.
+The context of an authentication attempt can determine which type of credential is most convenient to use.
 For instance, U2F keys are not compatible with mobile phones or certain browsers.

 **To reduce the chance of account lockout**, enroll at least two different _types_ of 2FA credentials -- e.g. one U2F token and one OTP app; or one OTP app and one SMS phone number, etc. This way, regardless which device you're using to access a protected resource, you will have a usable option for passing strong authentication.